Free Shipping Over $150 Lower 48 States Details

 Thoughts on Wilderness and Repentance.
 Part 2

-I started calling creeks, “cricks” when Mike, a new-found Wyoming-born friend, accompanied me as I drove us around western part of the state when I first arrived here in 2005.
-Mike taught me everything, nearly; the topography, the flora and fauna—he would have hated me saying “flora and fauna.”
+I started calling creeks “cricks” when Mike, a Wyoming-born friend, drove me around the western part of the state when I first arrived in 2005.
+Mike taught me nearly everything: the topography, the plants, the wildlife.
+He probably would have hated me calling it “flora and fauna.”

-I could just imagine him thinking, “You sound like one of those smart people who spent a bunch of money to go to college to get brainwashed and come out with a load of debt.”
-Especially when I mangled the names of cricks.
-He named every crick we crossed, as well as the hidden ones you couldn’t see as we flew by them on the highway or dirt road as we explored together.
+I can imagine him thinking, “You sound like one of those people who spent a lot of money on college only to come out with debt.”
+Especially when I mispronounced the names of cricks.
+He knew every one we crossed, even the hidden ones you could not see from the road.

 Image © Andrew R. Slaton

-It’s almost time to leave Wyoming and Ellen says every year the state feels more and more like home.
-We are quickly (re)building our photography business here, as well as in Naples, Florida.
-We have grown to love that place too, but it’s different for me.
+It is almost time to leave Wyoming, and Ellen says each year it feels more like home.
+We are rebuilding our photography business here and in Naples, Florida.
+We have grown to love both places, though they feel very different to me.

-I’ve been thinking a lot about my attitude of ownership over places.
-It has become obvious to me that I am desperately trying to hold on to the feeling I had when I “discovered” them, like a drug addict chasing that initial bliss.
+I have been thinking about my sense of ownership over places.
+I realize I have been trying to hold on to the feeling of “discovering” them, like chasing a fleeting high.

 Image © Andrew R. Slaton